Hong Kong Festival Orchestra

-HKFO performs a "Ode to Joy" flashmob at Shatin New Town Plaza.
+HKFO performs an "Ode to Joy" flashmob at Shatin New Town Plaza.

 The Hong Kong Festival Orchestra (HKFO) is one of the biggest youth orchestra and choir organisations in Hong Kong.

 History

 Founded in 2009 by Sean Li, HKFO is now one of the largest youth orchestra groups in Hong Kong with over 300 instrumentalists and choristers and five conductors of different backgrounds and experiences.

 HKFO was initially established in response to the boom of musical education in Hong Kong that began in the 1980s.
 With the staggering increase of Hong-Kong-born young musical professionals and semi-professionals educated locally and internationally returning to their home city of Hong Kong by the 2000s, the orchestra was set up as a platform where young musical professionals can build their careers, reconnect with their common past, share and learn from one another in a friendly and rewarding atmosphere.

 Membership

 While HKFO does not have an official age restriction, the average age of its members range from 13 to 30 years of age, chosen through highly competitive annual auditions held locally and online.
 Prospective members may apply for membership as an instrumentalist, chorister or intern.